Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### U-SQL adds support for computed file property columns on `EXTRACT`

-At times you would like to get information about the files that you process, such as their full URI path or information about their size, creation or modification dates.
-And sometimes you want to use that information to filter the set of files that you want to process.
+Sometimes customers would like to get information about the files that they process, such as the full URI path or information about  size, creation or modification dates.
+Likewise customers would like to use that information to filter the set of files that being processed.

 Starting with this refresh, U-SQL adds support for computed file property columns on `EXTRACT` expressions.
 It provides the following capabilities: